 Booking your tickets in advance remains among the easiest yet effective ways of traveling cheaply on the trains from Rome to Innsbruck.
 You can also pursue cheap tickets for a seat on the train by traveling as a group.
 Group tickets come at a discount.
 Note that it is cheaper to travel on some dates than others.
 Thus, you may advisedly buy a flexible ticket.
 With it, you can make your trip during off-peak hours or when there is a travel discount that helps cut back on travel costs.

-When taking a train from Rome, you have a couple of train stations you can depart from including Roma Termini, Roma Tiburtina and Roma Ostiense.
-When you arrive in Innsbruck, your train can arrive in train stations including Innsbruck Hbf, Innsbruck Westbahnhof and Innsbruck, Allerheiligenhöfe Bahnhof.
+When departing from Rome, you have various train station options to start your route from including Roma Termini, Roma Tiburtina and Roma Trastevere.
+When arriving in Innsbruck, you can end your route in train stations like Innsbruck Hbf, Innsbruck Westbahnhof and Innsbruck, Südtiroler Platz Hbf (Steig D-F).

 Here are some other resources that might have the information you need